Student Grant & Award Initiative Fulbright Application Support

 Rebecca Donaldson, Program Assistant

 Rebecca Donaldson serves as the Program Assistant for the Student Grant & Award Initiative at CGU and works directly with students applying for Fulbright awards.
-She is a PhD student in Positive Developmental Psychology and a member of the Youth Development Evaluation Lab.
-In 2014, Rebecca was awarded a Fulbright English Teaching Assistantship (ETA) to Rio de Janeiro, Brazil, where she taught English phonetics and phonology courses at the Universidade do Rio de Janeiro (UFRJ).
+She is a PhD student in Positive Developmental Psychology and a member of the Quality of Life Research Center.
+In 2014, Rebecca was awarded a Fulbright English Teaching Assistantship (ETA) to Rio de Janeiro, Brazil, where she taught English phonetics and phonology courses at the Universidade Federal do Rio de Janeiro (UFRJ).
+At CGU, she has overseen successful Fulbright applications to Japan, Israel, Spain, and Jamaica.

 Dr. Marcus Weakley, Director, Center for Writing & Rhetoric & Co-Chair, Student Grant & Award Initiative